muxinc/mux-python/docs/PlaybackRestrictionsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **update_referrer_domain_restriction**
-> PlaybackRestriction update_referrer_domain_restriction(playback_restriction_id, body)
+> PlaybackRestrictionResponse update_referrer_domain_restriction(playback_restriction_id, body)

 Update the Referrer Playback Restriction

-Allows you to modify the list of domians or change how Mux validates playback requests without the `Referer` HTTP header.
+Allows you to modify the list of domains or change how Mux validates playback requests without the `Referer` HTTP header.
 The Referrer restriction fully replaces the old list with this new list of domains.

 ### Example